 Amy Frazier is a second-year student at Emporia State University SLIM-Oregon in Portland.
 She spent a previous life in film and video production and media education, which eventually segued into librarianship.
 These days she works as a digital collections assistant in historical collections and archives at the Oregon Health and Science University medical library, interns at the Portland Art Museum, and serves as student liaison for the Oregon chapter of the Special Libraries Association.
 She’s into digital collections and initiatives, copyright issues and activism, black humor, and playing her ukulele really, really badly.
 Find out more about Amy at her blog, Sidelong Citation.

 Anna-Sophia Zingarelli-Sweet is a special collections cataloger currently working in a museum library in Los Angeles.
 She was a Contributing Writer at HLS from Fall 2013 to Fall 2014.
 She holds an MLIS in Archives and Information Science from the iSchool at the University of Pittsburgh and an MA from the Institute of Fine Arts, NYU.
-She tweets excessively @aszingarelli and tries to keep everything together in one place at aszingarelli.wordpress.com.
-She cares a lot about feminism and social justice, the semantic web, and her elderly cocker spaniel.
+She tweets excessively @aszingarelli and tries to keep everything together in one place at azingarellisweet.info.
+She cares a lot about climate change, tacos, and her elderly cocker spaniel.

-Brianna Marshall is the Digital Curation Coordinator at the University of Wisconsin-Madison, where she manages the institutional repository and works with data management initiatives across campus.
+Brianna Marshall is Director of Research Services at the University of California-Riverside.
+She was formerly Digital Curation Coordinator at the University of Wisconsin-Madison.
 She graduated from Indiana University’s School of Informatics and Computing with a Master of Library Science and Master of Information Science in 2014.
-Brianna keeps a portfolio/ blog at www.briannamarshall.com and tweets occasionally @notsosternlib.
-She loves talking to grad students, so please reach out with questions or just to say a friendly hello!
+Find her on twitter @notsosternlib.

 Britt Foster graduated from the Graduate School of Library and Information Science at UCLA with her MLIS in June 2011, and remains in Los Angeles, working as a substitute librarian for Los Angeles Public Library.
 She aspires to be a public children’s librarian, and is interested in creating programming and policy that allows children intellectual and civic agency in the library.
 Britt is also concerned with advocacy for libraries, professionalism for public librarians, and progressive librarianship as it affects communities.
 She writes about these issues and more on WordPress and Twitter.